 SUCCESS IN THE CLASSROOM

-During Gibbons’ tenure, three players have earned Patriot League Female Scholar Athlete of the Year honors (Kathy Courtney, Ann Lambiotte and Amy O’Brien), and five players have earned Patriot League women’s basketball Scholar-Athlete of the Year honors (Lisa Andrews, Courtney, Brittany Keil, Lambiotte and O’Brien (2x)).
+During Gibbons’ tenure, three players have earned Patriot League Female Scholar Athlete of the Year honors (Kathy Courtney, Ann Lambiotte and Amy O’Brien), and five players have earned Patriot League Women’s Basketball Scholar-Athlete of the Year honors (Lisa Andrews, Courtney, Brittany Keil, Lambiotte and O’Brien (2x)).
 In addition, Gibbons has coached 10 CoSIDA Academic All-District players, three of whom were also named Academic All-Americans.
-Recently, Whitney Fremeau (2011), Amy Lepley (2012), Alex Smith (2013 & 2014), Raquel Scott (2015) and Katie Doherty (2016) have been named to the Patriot League All-Academic team.
+Recently, Whitney Fremeau (2011), Amy Lepley (2012), Alex Smith (2013 & 2014), Raquel Scott (2015) and Katie Doherty (2016 & 2017) have been named to the Patriot League All-Academic team.

 SEVENTEEN 20-WIN SEASONS

-Gibbons has led the Crusaders to more victories than any other coach in Holy Cross history during his 30-year tenure.
-He has won 20 or more games in 11 of the last 21 seasons and in 17 seasons overall.
-For his career, Gibbons has averaged 18.9 wins per year.
+Gibbons has led the Crusaders to more victories than any other coach in Holy Cross history during his 33-year tenure.
+He has won 20 or more games in 17 seasons overall during his career.

 In his rookie campaign, Gibbons led his squad to an impressive 21-7 overall record and a third place finish in the Metro Atlantic Athletic Conference.
 The 1986-1987 Crusaders finished with a 19-10 overall mark and placed second in the MAAC.
 In 1987-1988, Holy Cross upped its ledger to 21-8 and took second place conference honors.